paris-loyo/portfolio/Cyclistic_Bike_Share/README.md

 ### `02_bike_share_analysis.R`
 Performs:

-- Loading the cleaned dataset
+- Loads the cleaned dataset
 - Descriptive statistics on ride behavior
-- Visualizations:
-  - Rides by day of week
-  - Avg ride duration by user type
+- Generates visualizations (e.g., average ride duration by user type, rides per day of the week, etc.)
-  - Rides by hour of day
-  - Monthly usage trends
+- Saves visualizations as .png in the charts/ directory

 ---